 Perfect for: A quick guide to the psychology of good product managers, and the ultimate guide to running a startup

-Andreessen Horowitz are a venture capital and seed capital firm that specialises in tech.
+Andreessen Horowitz is a venture capital and seed capital firm that specialises in tech.
 On their company blog, entrepreneurs and experts alike can gain insight into various aspects of the tech world, including this quick guide to what makes a good product manager vs a bad one.
 Horowitz also penned top product management books on running startups, The Hard Thing About Hard Things, all proceeds of which are donated to the American Jewish World Service.
 The short product management pdf serves both as a handy reference guide and as some much-needed inspiration when things get tough, while the book provides incredible insights into the intricacies of business in Silicon Valley.

-Perfect for: Managers who want to lead teams creatively
+Perfect for: Managers who want to lead teams creatively and test new ideas

 As one of the driving forces behind Pixar, the company that changed animated movies forever, Catmull is one of the leading experts on getting teams to think creatively and do things differently.
 In this book, he and co-author Wallace talk about the unique environment at Pixar that led to the incredible innovations in computer-animated film-making.